Professional Development

 • Canadian Philanthropy Commitment on Climate Change (CPCCC)

-The CPCCC – a joint initiative of Philanthropic Foundations Canada, Community Foundations of Canada, Environment Funders Canada, and The Circle on Philanthropy – is a call on all foundations and other funders in this land to signal their commitment to act on climate change regardless of their respective missions.
+The Canadian Philanthropy Commitment on Climate Change is a call on all foundations and other funders in this land to signal their commitment to act on climate change regardless of their respective missions.

 • Philanthropic Foundations Canada